kunle123-ui/kunle/Smart-Contract.md

   }
 }
 ```
-And on eosd we should see the following output:
+And on nodeos we should see the following output:
 ```base
 Hello World: ${account}->transfer
 Transfer 50 from currency to inita